 Parents and community members are welcome on school property, provided their presence will not be disruptive.
-Contact the principal to schedule special visits.
-Visitors must initially report to the principal's office and wear a visitor's badge as provided.
+Contact the principal to schedule special visits or a conference with a teacher.
+Requests to access a school building, facility and/or educational program, or to interview personnel or a student for purposes of assessing the student's special education needs, is outlined in Board Policy, Visitors must initially report to the principal's office and wear a visitor's badge as provided.
 School staff will request identification of any person on school property.
 All visitors must report to the office with identification and participate in a screening process in the office and sign out when they leave the building.
 Bringing friends/relatives to class for a day is not allowed.
 Junior high school or high school students coming to visit must do so outside the regular school day.
 No loitering is allowed on school grounds.
-(8:30)
+(6:120 AP2, 8:30)